informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 - method (sequential or skipping)
 - trust level (if method==skipping)

-The node is initialied with a trusted header for some height H-1 (call this header[H-1]), and a validator set for height H (call this vals[H]).
+The node is initialized with a trusted header for some height H-1 (call this header[H-1]), and a validator set for height H (call this vals[H]).

+The node may be initialized by the user with only a height and header hash, and proceed to request the full header and validator set from a full node.
+This reduces the initialization burden on the user, and simplifies passing this information into the process, but for the state to be properly initialized it will need to get the correct header and validator set before starting the lite client syncing protocol.

 The configuration contains an initial list of peers.
 For the sake of simplicity, one of the peers is selected as the "primary", while the